rust-plugins/TeamsLogger/README.md

-Simple logger for teams provides additional logging.
+Simple plugin to provide additional logging of teams events.
 It can be configured to log into files, console output, Discord channel.

 ## Installation
 To use this plugin with your Rust server, just copy `TeamsLogger.cs` into `\oxide\plugins` folder.